ansible-content-lab/azure_ansible_deployment/README.md

 While this collection will work with any Ansible deployment on Azure, this is intended to be a starting point for customers that purchase Ansible Automation Platform subscriptions from the Azure marketplace.
 Take this collection and enhance/improve/update based on the resources that you need for your AAP deployment.

+**NOTE :** It is assumed that only one dedicated resource group will be made, used, and deleted by the playbooks and roles in this repository.

 ## Introduction

 This collection performs the following actions in the order listed.